legolego/DeepGitStream/README.md

     2. Next to `Stop machine` button in bottom left, click the `...` button
     3. Slider for Allow Incoming Connections
     4. Try link again, it should show a page :)
-    5. Downside, you need to keep stopping and re-running Streamlit run command to see new changes in Deepnote
+    5. ~~Downside, you need to keep stopping and re-running Streamlit run command to see new changes in Deepnote~~

 ## Get Deepnote connected to github, not best order but we started with notebooks first
 1. In your github, create a new repo - siads593_ss25_test
     1. Add a README.md file so there's at least one commit
+    2. Can add .gitignore file for Python
 2. Add Deepnote Integration
-    1. on left side, `Integrations` -> `+` -> scroll to Github
+    1. on left side, `Integrations` -> `+` -> scroll to Github(2nd one down)
-    2. Choose newly created repo from drop down, at bottom probably
+    2. Choose newly created repo from drop down, at bottom probably --> Create integration
     3. Notice new `Github` next to new folder icon
     4. Move `Streamlit` folder from under `For_Github` to under new folder (siads593_ss25_test)
-    5. Delete ProjectName folder
+    5. Delete For_Github folder
     6. Fix path in `Analysis` and `Run_Streamlit` notebooks
     7. Check streamlit page still works
     8. Copy `requirements.txt` file to underneath `Streamlit` folder